Calibrations and Energy-Minimizing Mappings of Rank-1 Symmetric Spaces: Introduction

 \end{theorem}

-As in Theorem \ref{pu_thm}, equality holds for the canonical metric $g_{0}$ on $\C P^{N}$ in Theorem \ref{gromov_thm}.
-Unlike the rigidity of the equality case in Pu's inequalty (\ref{pu_eqn}), however, equality also holds for all K\"ahler metrics on $\C P^{N}$.
-As with the broader characterization of equality in Theorem \ref{cpn_holom_thm} for complex projective space, compared to Theorem \ref{rpn_thm} for real projective space, this is related to the fact that for any K\"ahler metric $\widetilde{g}$ on $\C P^{N}$, complex curves are calibrated and thus area minimizing in their homology classes. \\
+As in Pu's inequality for $\R P^{2}$, equality holds for the canonical metric $g_{0}$ on $\C P^{N}$ in Theorem \ref{gromov_thm}.
+Unlike the rigidity of the equality case in Pu's inequalty, however, equality also holds for all K\"ahler metrics on $\C P^{N}$.
+As with the broader characterization of equality in Theorem \ref{cpn_holom_thm} for complex projective space, compared to Theorem \ref{rpn_thm} for real projective space, this follows from the fact that for any K\"ahler metric $\widetilde{g}$ on $\C P^{N}$, complex curves are calibrated and thus area minimizing in their homology classes. \\

 A result analogous to Pu's and Gromov's inequalities (\ref{pu_eqn}) and (\ref{gromov_eqn}) holds for the quaternionic projective plane.
-Like the result for $\C P^{N}$ in Theorem \ref{gromov_thm}, this inequality is in terms of the stable $4$-systole, which is defined by a limit for $H_{4}(\mathbb{H}P^{2};\Z) \cong \Z$ as in (\ref{stable_2_systole}).
+Like the result for $\C P^{N}$ in Theorem \ref{gromov_thm}, this inequality is in terms of the stable $4$-systole, which can be defined by a limit for $H_{4}(\mathbb{H}P^{2};\Z) \cong \Z$ as in (\ref{stable_2_systole}).
 However unlike the results for $\R P^{2}$ and $\C P^{2}$ in Pu's and Gromov's inequalities, Bangert, Katz, Shnider and Weinberger have shown that the canonical metric on $\mathbb{H} P^{2}$ is not optimal for this inequality:

-\begin{theorem}[\cite{BKSW}] Let $g$ be a Riemannian metric on $\mathbb{H}P^{2}$ and $B^{\star}(g)$ the stable $4$-systole of $g$ (as defined in \cite{Gr2,BKSW}).
+\begin{theorem}[\cite{BKSW}] Let $g$ be a Riemannian metric on $\mathbb{H}P^{2}$ and $stsys_{4}(g)$ the stable $4$-systole of $g$ (as defined in \cite{Gr2,BKSW}).
 There is a positive constant $D_{2}$, independent of $g$, such that:

 The optimal constant in (\ref{hpn_systolic_eqn}) satisfies $\frac{1}{6} \geq D_{2} \geq \frac{1}{14}$, which excludes the value $\frac{3}{10}$ of the canonical metric. \end{theorem}